 Quick Start

-Get a working Skittles project in three commands.
+Get a working Skittles project in two commands.

 Scaffold a Project